kamataryo/inat-convex/README.md

 |Arctic Char (ホッキョクイワナ)|Char (イワナ)|
 |![](./images/arctic%20char.png)|![](./images/salvelinus%20leucomaenis.png)|
 |`$ npx @kamataryo/inat-convex "Arctic Char" \| npx @geolonia/view-geojson`|`$ npx @kamataryo/inat-convex "salvelinus leucomaenis" \| npx @geolonia/view-geojson`|

+### Note

+### Quality of data

+The output distribution area is just a convex of sampled observation points and not does not reflect detailed.

+### Resources

+This tool makes a maximum of 5 HTTP requests / 5 seconds / 1 command execution against `www.inaturalist.org` from your environment. and please note the iNaturalist [rate limit](https://www.inaturalist.org/pages/api+recommended+practices).
+We have not yet implemented an authentication flow using the iNaturalist API tokens.
+If you are interested in, please [submit an issue](https://github.com/kamataryo/inat-convex/issues/new/choose) or [a pull request](https://github.com/kamataryo/inat-convex/compare).

 ## Acknowledgments